fireundubh/playwithfire/fallout4/mods/auto-loot.md

-UI | Renamed "Containers" submenus to "Destinations" to avoid confusion with Containers filter UI | Renamed "send to player or settlement" to "send to settlement" UI | Fixed an issue where the 128 units radius option for Special Filters would not change states correctly Upkeep | Repopulated formlists using item tables listed on Nukapedia Upkeep | Removed unused scripts from package
+UI | Renamed "Containers" submenus to "Destinations" to avoid confusion with Containers filter UI | Renamed "send to player or settlement" to "send to settlement" UI | Fixed an issue where the 128 units radius option for Special Filters would not change states correctly UI | Fixed an issue where you had to reset the destination to the player to disable sending loot to a workshop Upkeep | Repopulated formlists using item tables listed on Nukapedia Upkeep | Removed unused scripts from package

+#### Notes

+**Destination Rules:** Rules (formerly Exclusions) are used to enable/disable sending loot to a workshop for either all filters or specific filters.
+Previously, you had to reset the destination to the player to disable sending loot to a workshop.
+If you decided to send loot to a workshop again, you had to find the workshop in the menu again.
+Now, your preferred workshop choice will persist, and you only need to flip a switch to toggle whether loot accumulates there.